script-php/EasyAPP/DOCUMENTATION.md

 ```

 ## Model
 The model is the file where you have all database queries.
 If one of your pages need to use a query used into other page you can just load that model page and use it.
 You dont have to write same query two times in your project.
 Just share the model between pages.
-See the example above how you it works.
+See the example below how it works.

 #### Loading model files
 Loading model files into your controller file will allow your page to utilize database queries from other pages instead of repeating same queries for multiple pages.